Your cart

 Safe Sex in a Global Pandemic: All The Questions We Should Be Asking

 Look, I’ll say it.
 Right now is not a particularly sexy time to be alive.
-With everything happening in the world at the moment, you’d be forgiven for not having getting your rocks off top-of-mind.

-That being said, as the restrictions surrounding coronavirus (COVID-19) begin to ease up, the prospect of having sex might become more likely for some people, and in the interest of keeping yourself and others safe you need to be asking the right questions way before you take your clothes off.
+With everything happening in the world at the moment, you’d be forgiven for not prioritising intimacy.
+That being said, as restrictions surrounding coronavirus (COVID-19) begin to ease, the prospect of having sex might become more feasible for some people.
+In the interest of keeping yourself and others safe, it’s essential to ask the right questions well before you take your clothes off.

-Is COVID-19 Sexually Transmittable?
+Is COVID-19 sexually transmittable?

 Can I have multiple sexual partners?